zackbradys/rancher-on-aws/README.md

 In addition, the Rancher stack is open source, this is important for better transparency for security and code quality.
 Sounds good, right?
 How about a "No-Code" deployment of the stack?

 Rancher Government Solutions (RGS) worked with AWS to develop a marketplace offering to dramatically reduce the barrier to entry.
-The offering is a highly available test flight of RKE2 and Rancher Manager by Rancher Government Solutions (RGS), designed for U.S. Federal and Public Sector Customers.
+The offering is a highly available test flight of Rancher RKE2 and Rancher Manager by Rancher Government Solutions (RGS), designed for U.S. Federal and Public Sector Customers.

 ## No-Code Deployment